 A history of homes

 Food in the 19th Century

-In the early 19th century most of the working class lived on a dreary diet of bread, butter, potatoes and bacon.
+In the early 19th century most of the working class lived on plain food bread, butter, potatoes and bacon.
 Butcher's meat was a luxury.
 However food greatly improved in the late 19th century.
 Railways and steamships made it possible to import cheap grain from North America so bread became cheaper.
 Refrigeration made it possible to import cheap meat from Argentina and Australia.
 Consumption of sugar also increased.
-By the end of the 19th century most people (not all) had a reasonably varied diet.
+By the end of the 19th century most people were eating better food.